 - Start your evening with Tokyo Metropolitan Building Observatory.

-- A walk to memory lane.
+- A walk down memory lane.

 - Bar hopping at Golden Gai.